Let’s talk Discipline

 Some children are just harder than others.
 Discipline is unobtainable.
 Parents say this, but as a Foster Mom, it becomes vividly apparent.
 When you teach each child to eat with health in mind, you will see a significant improvement in behavior within two weeks.
 The connection is obvious, and when we put the pieces together it became exciting!
 The health of the gut affects the brain and the behavior.

 But it shook and completely adjusted our world.
 Because the difficult child was now understood as the child with a leaky gut, overpopulated bad flora, or hosting too many chemicals and/or metals.
-It completely changes the perspective, right?!
+It completely changes the perspective!

 So to drive this point in a little further; is your child that healthy?
 Or do you notice dark circles under the eyes?
 Glazing over of the eyes?
 Easily frustrated?
 Irritated and disrespectful?
 Allergies?
 Frequent headaches?
 Really picky eater?
 Craving bread all the time?
-All these are signs that we need to view as gifts.
-These gifts are only the symptoms, not the problem.
+All these are signs that we need to view as indications of a problem.
+However, these insights are only the symptoms, not the problem.
 The symptom exists so that we can discover what is wrong from within and then fix it before it becomes chronic.
 Once we change the diet; the root problem, the guidance and correction become a lot easier.

 Here are some quick tips:

-- Then replenish your gut with one or more (we alternate):
+- Replenish your gut with one or more (we alternate):

 - Food is always our first choice!
 Fermented foods have lots of good bugs; cabbage, carrots, peppers, salsa, onions, olives, salad dressing, and soda.
 These are simple ways to ferment that make a huge difference!